nahla-nee/cutils/docs/tcpServerClient.md

 `buffer` The client's buffer.

 `node` A pointer to the node that contains this struct.
+This is set by the server struct once the client is added to the list of clients

 ```c
 typedef struct cutilsTcpServerClient{